 Passive investing means doing almost nothing…just collect profits.
 And it turns out, over the last century, this has been a fruitful strategy.
 Invest capital.
 That’s it.
 No selling positions or analysis of where the stock is going to go next.
 Just invest and hold.

-The average yearly return for the S&P 500 index, which is a benchmark for how the US stock market performs, is 10.3% over the last 100 years (<–read this, also, to get a sense of how the stock market moves over time).
+The annualized return for the S&P 500 index, which is a benchmark for how the US stock market performs, is 10.5% per year over the last 100 years.

 In terms of compounding, if we invest and make 10%, the next year we’re making returns on the initial investment plus the profit.